Have you been noticing an increase in gophers around your property lately? If so, you probably don’t know what to do.

 15. Holy Moley

-This repellent product will keep burrowing animals like gophers away from your yard.
-Holy Moley is made with castor oil and Fuller’s earth.
+This repellent product will keep burrowing animals, such as gophers, away from your yard.
+Holy Moley is made with castor oil and Fuller’s Earth.

 Gophers cannot tolerate the taste and scent of this product.
 They may also experience stomach discomfort if they ingest it.